· · · · · · · ·

 • 1/2 teaspoon freshly ground black pepper

-• 16 oz. fresh brussels sprouts trimmed and halved
+• 16 oz. fresh brussels sprouts (trimmed and halved)

 Instructions

-• Spoon vegetables onto the prepared baking sheet, covering the entire pan.
-Place fresh bratwurst on top of the vegetables.
+• Place fresh bratwurst on top of the vegetables.
 As the bratwurst cooks, the oils and juices will seep down into the vegetables giving them a wonderful flavor.
 Bake in a preheated oven for 20 minutes.

 • Remove the baking sheet from the oven.
-Using a fork or tongs, transfer the bratwurst to a plate or pan so that you can tend to the vegetables.
+Using a fork or tongs, transfer the bratwurst to a plate or pan so you can tend to the vegetables.
 Turn the partially roasted vegetables with a metal spatula.
-Add in the freshly prepared brussels sprouts and gnocchi and gently stir to combine.
+Add in the freshly prepared brussels sprouts and gently stir to combine.
 Return the bratwurst to the pan, placing on top of the vegetables.
-Roast for another 15-20 minutes, stirring once or twice until the gnocchi is plump and the brussels sprouts are tender and starting to brown.

 Notes